baabaablackgoat/shittyluareference/04-operators.md

 - If/elseif/else: `if x then y elseif y then z else aaa end`

 ## if Niko\_is\_bowling == false then go\_bowling()
 Sometimes, you want code to only run under certain circumstances.
-We use Operators and Ternaries for these.
+We use Operators and conditional structure for these.

-Operators are anything **comparing two values**, whilst ternaries are the structure that check if a statement you give to it is true and then select if or which code should be run.
+Operators are anything comparing two values, whilst conditional code only runs if it's condition is fulfilled - usually checked with those operators.

 ### Operators
 Every operator will compare the value to it's left to the value on it's right.